-While coaching ten All-Americans and having his teams accumulate a long list of titles, Halper has earned several individual honors as well.
-In 1982 and 1983, he was named the NCAA Division II Northeast Region Coach of the Year.
-He was also one of the founders and has served as commissioner of the New England Intercollegiate Cross-Country and Track and Field Association.
+While coaching twelve All-Americans and having his teams accumulate a long list of titles, Halper, over the years, has earned several individual honors as well.
+While at Holy Cross, in 1982 and 1983, he was named the NCAA Division II Northeast Region Coach of the Year.
+More recently, at Worcester State, he was given MASCAC Cross Country Coach of the Year accolades in 2007.
+He was also one of the founders and has served as the first commissioner of the New England Women’s Intercollegiate Cross-Country and Track and Field Association.
 In addition, he has served as a member of NCAA, ECAC and EAIAW cross country and track committees and the Massachusetts Track Officials Association.

 Halper’s philosophy of coaching is based on his teaching / coaching background in which the principles of consistency, adaptability and specificity help mold each athlete toward development, improvement and success.
 He considers himself an educator first and prides himself on a program that promotes, above all, the athletes’ dedication for success in the classroom leading toward a timely graduation and a viable career after college.
 Halper’s job, along with his coaching staff, is to provide each athlete with a rewarding, fun athletic opportunity that will greatly enhance their overall college experience and allow them to gain from the principles associated with participation in cross country and/or track and field.